Forensic Medical Bill Audits: An Invaluable Resource

 Path 3: Forensic Medical Bill Audit (The Gold Standard)

 Our firm deviates from the above entirely.
 We deconstruct the bill and examine the integrity of the data itself against federally mandated standards.
-We do not negotiate on behalf of individuals and we do not ask for financial amnesty or charity care for clients – individuals may qualify for these after the establishment of an accurate bill.
-We conduct a high-level, line-item, forensic review of a patient’s itemized medical bill and CMS-1450/UB04 to identify non-conforming coding errors that, if eliminated, can reduce a patients overall bill and ensure their expenses are tax compliant in terms of deductability.
+We are not a direct patient advocacy company, we do not negotiate on behalf of individuals, and we do not ask for financial amnesty or charity care for clients – individuals may qualify for these after the establishment of an accurate bill.
+We conduct a high-level, line-item, forensic review of a patient’s itemized medical bill and CMS-1450/UB04 to identify non-conforming coding errors that, if eliminated, can reduce a patients overall bill and ensure their medical expenses are tax compliant in terms of deductability.

 How a Forensic Audit Reduces Your Medical Bill

-1. Eliminates “Ghost Charges.”
-Hospitals and clinics often bill patients for supplies, medications, or bedside services that were ordered but never actually delivered or used or only partially used.
+1. Eliminates “ghost charges.”
+Hospitals and clinics often bill patients for supplies, medications, or bedside services that were ordered but never actually delivered or used.
 We identify these “phantom” costs by analyzing the internal logic of itemized statement to ensure they only pay for care they received.
+These ghost charges could even come in th eform of micro-fraud; a scenario where a billing entity places one or two small charges on a bill hoping they will go unnoticed and paid.
+Across hundreds of bills this micro-fraud can total millions of dollars.

-3. Identifies Illegal “Unbundling.”
+3. Identifies illegal “unbundling.”
 Many medical procedures are required by law to be billed as a “bundled” package with one price.
-Hospitals and clinics frequently “unbundle” these services, billing for each component separately.
+Hospitals and clinics frequently “unbundle” these services, billing for each component separately to increase revenue.
+Unbundling is considered medical fraud by the United States Government Department of Justice.
 We catch these billing inconsistencies and flag them for removal.

-4. Detects Hidden Duplicate Billing.
+4. Detects hidden duplicate billing.
 In a high, hospital or clinic, it is common for the same medication or lab test to be entered into the system twice.
 Because these bills are dozens of pages long, duplicates often go unnoticed.
-Our forensic review identifies repeat charges for the same service for removal if they are double billed.
+If a medication or lab is required twice it must have a modifing code attached otherwise it is a duplicate charge without substantiation – these are often rejected by insurance payers and reflected to patients.
+Our forensic review identifies repeat charges for the same service for removal.

-6. Validates Your Insurance Deductible.
-In some instances a patient’s “out-of-pocket” responsibility (e.g. coinsurance) is based on the total bill; this is the case with High Deductible Health Plans.
+6. Validates your coinsurance costs.
+In some instances a patient’s “out-of-pocket” responsibility (e.g. coinsurance) is based on the total bill; this is the case with High Deductible Health Plans and patients being billed hospital chargemaster rates.
 If the bill is inflated by 30% due to errors, the patient’s cost-sharing component is also erroneously inflated.

-7. Eliminates Uncertainty: Instead of guessing if a bill is fair, we provide a line-by-line breakdown of exactly what is correct as well as incorrect based on federal standardized billing and coding mandates.
+7. Eliminates uncertainty: Instead of guessing if a bill is accurate, we provide a line-by-line breakdown of correct charges representing legitimate medical care as well as a list of charges that are error or potential fraud all based on federal standardized billing and coding mandates and insurance contracts.

-Click here to view how the same bill for heart attack treatment can be reduced via completion of a forensic billing audit.
+Click here to view how the same bill for heart attack treatment shows correct vs. erroneous charges and may be reduced via completion of a forensic billing audit.